Bio 1010 - General Biology » Fall 2022 » Lab 5, 6, 13 Quiz

 What was the reason that the leaf was boiled in ethanol during the Photosynthesis Lab?

-B. To remove chlorophyll from the leaves
+A. To stain the leaves

-C. To stain the leaves
+B. To soften the leaves

-D. To soften the leaves
+D. To remove chlorophyll from the leaves

 Question #4